-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results the two RCTs included in the review.
-Not reported In the second RCT, four and two placebo- and oral anticoagulation-treated patients had a recurrent stroke.
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results anticoagulants were 2.5 to 4.0 and 1.4 to 2.8 in the two RCTs included in the review.
+Secondary: Not reported treated, with no documented intracerebral bleeding.
+In the second RCT, four and two placebo- and oral anticoagulation-treated patients had a recurrent stroke.
 The number of all vascular events was eight out of 21 in warfarin-treated patients compared to eleven out of 25 in placebo-treated patients (OR, 0.78; 95% CI, 0.20 to 2.9).
 In the same trial, no intracranial bleeds occurred.
 Combined results demonstrate that oral anticoagulation is highly effective; it reduces the odds of recurrent stroke (disabling and non-disabling) by two-thirds (OR, 0.36; 95% CI, 0.22 to 0.58) and it almost halves the odds of all vascular events (OR, 0.55; 95% CI, 0.37 to 0.82).
 The benefit is not negated by an unacceptable increase of major bleeding complications (OR, 4.32; 95% CI, 1.55 to 12.10).
 In both trials, no intracranial bleeds were reported in oral anticoagulation-treated patients (OR, 0.13; 95% CI, 0.00 to 6.49).
-Secondary: Aguilar et al 41 Oral anticoagulants (warfarin [and congeners] and orally active DTIs) vs control or placebo SR (5 RCTs) Patients with AF without prior stroke or TIA N=2,313 1.5 years (mean follow- up; range, 1.2 to 2.3 years) Primary: All strokes Secondary: Ischemic strokes, all disabling or fatal stroke, MI, systemic emboli, all intracranial hemorrhage, major extracranial hemorrhage, vascular death, composite of all stroke, MI or vascular death, all-cause mortality Primary: Consistent reductions were likewise evident in all trials, with an overall OR of 0.39 (95% CI, 0.26 to 0.59).
-About 25 strokes would be prevented yearly per 1,000 patients given oral anticoagulants.
-Secondary: Warfarin was associated with a reduction in ischemic stroke in all five trials, which was significant in four (pooled analysis vs control: OR, 0.34; 95% CI, 0.23 to 0.52).
-With the annualized rate of ischemic stroke in the control group of about four percent per year, the absolute reduction by oral anticoagulants was about 2.6% per year for patients without prior stroke or TIA, or about 25 ischemic strokes saved yearly per 1,000 patients given warfarin.
-Consistent reductions in all disabling or fatal strokes were seen in all trials, not reaching statistical significance in individual trials but with a significant reduction in pooled analysis (OR, 0.47; 95% CI, 0.28 to 0.80).
-About 12 of these serious strokes would be prevented yearly for every
+Secondary: Aguilar et al Oral anticoagulants (warfarin [and congeners] and orally active DTIs) vs control or placebo SR (5 RCTs) Patients with AF without prior stroke or TIA N=2,313 1.5 years (mean follow- up; range, 1.2 to 2.3 years) Primary: All strokes Secondary: Ischemic strokes, all disabling or fatal stroke, MI, systemic emboli, all intracranial hemorrhage, major extracranial hemorrhage, vascular death, composite of all stroke, MI or vascular death, all-cause mortality Not reportedPrimary: Consistent reductions were likewise evident in all trials, with an overall OR of 0.39 (95% CI, 0.26 to 0.59).
+About 25 strokes would be prevented yearly per 1,000 patients given oral anticoagulants.Secondary: Warfarin was associated with a reduction in ischemic stroke in all five trials, which was significant in four (pooled analysis vs control: OR, 0.34; 95% CI, 0.23 to 0.52).
+With the annualized rate of ischemic stroke in the control group of about four percent per year, the absolute reduction by oral anticoagulants was about 2.6% per year for patients without prior stroke or TIA, or about 25 ischemic strokes saved yearly per 1,000 patients given warfarin.Consistent reductions in all disabling or fatal strokes were seen in all trials, not reaching statistical significance in individual trials but with a significant reduction in pooled analysis (OR, 0.47; 95% CI, 0.28 to 0.80).
+About 12 of these serious strokes would be prevented yearly for every 1,000 participants